 For help with general questions about the college programs, registration, academic advice and any other questions a new student might have, email admissions@hartwell-education.org.

 For general inquiries, including employment/faculty opportunities, email info@hartwell-education.org.

-For help with student records, email registrar@hartwell-education.org.
+For help with student records or the updating of student information, email registrar@hartwell-education.org.

 For help with tuition billing questions, email billing@hartwell-education.org.